Karina-V/Karina-V/README.md

 - 👋 Hi, I’m @Karina-V
 - 👀 I’m interested in software development and digital marketing
 - 🌱 I’m currently learning web development
-- 💞️ I'm looking to collaborate on a web development project full time under an internship or employment relationship.
+- 💞️ I'm looking to collaborate on a web development project full time under an internship or employment relationship
 - 📫 How to reach me vargasrios@gmail.com

 <!---